matth-x/MicroOcpp/README.md

 ## Contact

-If you have further questions, feel free to reach out!
+If you have any questions, or found a potential bug, feel free to open an issue.
+This type of interaction is highly appreciated, because it shows problems in the codebase and helps improve the project for clarity.
+For further questions which shouldn't stand in public, you can reach me via LinkedIn or the following email address:

 :envelope: : matthias [A⊤] micro-ocpp [DО⊤] com